Phnom Bok: History

 Yasovarman I, son of Indravarman I (his capital was at Hariharalaya), shifted the capital to Yashodarapura (the first Angkor capital meaning "The City That Bears Glory").
-The temples that he built, apart from Phnom Bok in 910 AD consisted of the Lolei (893 AD), Pra Vihear (893 AD), Phnom Bakheng, the Royal temple (900 AD) and Phnom Krom (910 AD).
+The temples that he built, apart from Phnom Bok in 910 AD consisted of the Lolei (893 AD), Preah Vihear (893 AD), Phnom Bakheng, the Royal temple (900 AD) and Phnom Krom (910 AD).
 However, Yashovarman did not choose Phnom Bok as the capital city, near the city of Hariharalaya, as he considered it unsuitable due to its "awkward and too high" a location to mark as the centre of the city.
 He did not choose Phnom Krom hill either, as he considered it too close to the Tonle Sap Lake.
 Eventually, Phnom Bakhen of the triumvirate of hills was chosen as the capital city due its low height and large expanse of land available to establish a capital city.
 His objective was also to build a temple for housing a linga, which surpassed his father's Indresvara and named it as Yashodaresvara.
 He also named his capital as Yashodarapura, which became the first capital city of Angkor.
 He, however, installed the Trimurtis in the temples on the other two hills of Phnom Bok and Phnom Krom.

 Statues of the Hindu Trimurti were found at both Phnom Bok and Phnom Krom.